joel-barajas/cikm2021-incrementality-testing/index.md

 - The testing cycle, case studies, and recommendations

 We provide first-hand lessons based on the development of such a platform in a major combined DSP and ad network, and after running several tests for up to two months each over recent years.

-Expanding on our tutorial at _KDD 2021 ([tutorial](https://joel-barajas.github.io/kdd2021-incrementality-testing/))_, we elaborate more on the user privacy implications in online experimentation and incrementality testing.
-We aim to motivate the research community to focus on solutions under these emerging constraints.

 ## Outline and Presentations